Quasaur/thoughts/content/TOPICS/topic-CREATION.md

   - "Topic: The Universe/Multiverse"
 ---
 # Topic: CREATION

+## Description
+All beings, places and things that exist apart from The GODHEAD as a result of Divine Creation.

 ## Sub-Topics
 |     |     |     |
 | --- | --- | --- |